fac27/AI-Kan/README.md

 Edits do not persist between refreshes.

+## What does work

+Magic link login
+Information rendered to page from example data
+Chat GPT API calls (although not yet connected to project page - can be found in /testApi) Context and reducer applied

 ## Collaborating
 In order to collaborate to this project, or code review, follow these steps: